 The County's Emergency Management Division was created to coordinate the ongoing activities of the emergency management program and is located within the County Public Works Department.
-A larger organization, the Operations Organization, consisting of two teams, the Policy Group and the ECC Team, has been established to direct emergency response operations.
+The Policy Group and the ECC Team have been established to direct emergency response operations.

 The governing body of County government, the BOC, is the nucleus around which the Policy Group is developed.
-This group will be composed of both elected and appointed officials from County departments, as well as city and/or

-State government, as determined by the needs of the situation and at the discretion of the EMBD.
+This group will be composed of both elected and appointed officials from County departments, as well as city and/or State government, as determined by the needs of the situation and at the discretion of the EMBD.
 They will oversee the Countywide response, as coordinated by the County ECC Team.